CasparKielwein/Aaargh/ClassOverviews.md

 * Rage

 ### Fighter Powers
-Many Fighter Manouvers, in particular the first level of a Discipline do not have power point costs.
+Many Fighter Maneuvers, in particular the first level of a Discipline do not have power point costs.
-Instead they give a small additional effect to a standard attack.
+Instead, they give a small additional effect to a standard attack.

-Many Manouvers have extra effects or do extra damage with specific weapon types.
+Many Maneuvers have extra effects or do extra damage with specific weapon types.
 This way the choice of weapon has a large effect on fighters.

 ## Rogue